About Summit Shasta

 In 2017, Summit celebrated its first graduating class.
 Since then, US News & World Report has continuously ranked Summit Shasta as one of the nation’s Best High Schools.
-In 2020, Summit Shasta celebrated 100% of its graduating class being accepted to a university or college and was ranked as one of the top 100 schools in California.
+In 2021, Summit Shasta celebrated 100% of its graduating class being accepted to a university or college and was ranked as one of the top 100 schools in California.

 The Summit Difference

 Our promise is that Summit students will be prepared for success in a 4 year college.
 But beyond this, Summit students grow as happy, kind, independent and curious young adults prepared with the habits and skills they need for success in life.